 Do you identify with any of these statements?
 I sure did.

 I used to be one of those people who couldn’t stand still for a minute and needed constant mental stimulation to feel fully engaged with my life.
 As an excitement junkie, I wanted lots of things to be happening around me and a full schedule.

 It doesn’t help that we live in a culture that makes life seem like one big popularity contest, where the most successful people are the ones who have a lot going on.
 Our celebrity fascination gives us the illusion that happiness is a result of being busy and constantly on the move.
-We fill our Facebook and Instagram pages with images and status updates that make our life seem just as eventful.
-Besides social media, we have plenty of other avenues, such as chat programs and apps, to share our life happenings.

-Yet deep down, many of us are bored, and we experience a sense of malaise.
+We fill our social media pages with images and updates that make our life more eventful than they actually are.
+Yet deep down, many of us are bored.

-No matter how busy you are with your career, relationships and social schedule, when you’re actually truthful with yourself, you’ll admit that you are dissatisfied and unfulfilled.
-In your heart of hearts, you know that you’re not in the flow and you feel disconnected from the abundance around you.
-In other words, you feel “blah”.
+No matter how busy you are with your career, relationships and social life, when you’re actually truthful with yourself, you’ll admit that you’re not fully engaged.
+In your heart of hearts, you know that you’re not in the flow and you feel disconnected and ‘blah’.

 A wonderful example of someone who radiated a natural enthusiasm is Walt Disney.
 Throughout his life, Walt was passionate about whatever he was working on, whether it was building a family, an animation studio or theme park.
 His enthusiasm was contagious enough to influence everyone around him.

 Voice actor Corey Burton said, “Walt was excited about his projects, his movies, his theme park.
 When he was excited about something, his excitement fired up everyone around him.
 That’s how he sold his dreams.”

 If your life feels boring and predictable right now, here some steps that you can take to change that:

-- Figure out which aspects of your life are boring: It’s very likely that there are only certain areas of your life that aren’t floating your boat as opposed to your entire life being boring.
+1. Figure out which aspects of your life are boring: It’s very likely that there are only certain areas of your life that aren’t floating your boat as opposed to your entire life being boring.
 Does your career not inspire you anymore and do you keep wondering if there’s something else more interesting you could be doing with your time?
 Is your relationship or marriage lacking passion and you don’t feel connected to your partner anymore?
 Do you not like the place where you currently live and do you wish to live in an area or country that’s more in alignment with your true nature?
 Get clear and specific about what exactly is causing you to feel discontent and analyze how it makes you feel and why.

-- Change your attitude, focus and energy levels: Sometimes, all we need to feel enlivened is to shift our attitude and perspective.
+3. Change your attitude, focus and energy levels: Sometimes, all we need to feel enlivened is to shift our attitude and perspective.
 Perhaps you’ve grown accustomed to focusing on the negative and what’s not working in your life.
 If you have dark clouds perpetually hovering above your head, it’s time to examine your thought patterns and shift any negative belief systems that are blocking your path to happiness.
 Perhaps you need to learn the art of being in the present moment and savoring it.
 A daily practice of gratitude of acknowledging the things that you’re grateful for is an effective way to do this.
-You can boost your physical sense of wellbeing by nourishing yourself with healthy foods and engaging in some form of physical exercise to experience more balance, vitality and strength.
+You can boost your physical wellbeing by nourishing yourself with healthy foods and engaging in some form of physical exercise to experience more balance, vitality and strength.

 All my best on your journey,